-Each plan participant is subject to an annual dental plan deductible for all dental services, except those listed in the Dental Schedule of Benefits as 'Diagnostic' or 'Preventive'.
-Once the deductible has been met, the plan participant is subject to a maximum annual dental benefit.
-See the current Benefit Choice Options booklet for the amount of the maximum benefit.
+Each dental plan participant is subject to an annual dental plan deductible for all dental services, except those listed in the Dental Schedule of Benefits as "Diagnostic" or "Preventative".
+Once the deductible has been met, each plan participant is subject to a maximum annual dental benefit.

-- Plan participants may go to any dentist. - ◆ The maximum benefit amount paid for eligible services is listed in the Dental Schedule of Benefits.
+The maximum benefit amount paid for eligible services is listed in the Dental Schedule of Benefits.
 Dental procedure codes that are not listed in the Dental Schedule of Benefits are not covered by the plan and are not eligible for payment.
-Employees are responsible for all charges over the scheduled amount and/or over the annual maximum benefit.
-The Dental Schedule of Benefits is available on the Benefits website at www.benefitschoice.il.gov. - Plan participants may obtain dental identification cards from the dental plan administrator.
+Employees are responsible for all charges over the scheduled amount and/or over the annual maximum benefit along with all non-covered services.